 Cast iron that is well cared for can last for a long time.
 Some families pass it down for generations.
 There are also people that believe vintage cast iron is superior to cookware too modern.
 For example, Griswold is a well-sought-after vintage brand, and quality pieces have fetched hundreds to thousands at auctions.

 It is possible for cast iron cookware to last a lifetime.
 Cast iron skillets, whole cast iron ovens, wok sets, and grill pans are great ways to save money because they can last for generations.

 The initial cost of cast iron cookware is much lower than other kitchen options.
 This means that outlay costs can be recovered quickly, making cast-iron pots and even enameled cast-iron the best choice when shopping on a budget.

-4 Disadvantages of Cast Iron
+What Are the Disadvantages of Cast Iron Cookware

 The weight of cast iron is a significant disadvantage for some cooks, especially those who have disabilities that create issues with muscle tone and grip strength.